dive-networks/velocity-react-cljs/README.md

 For the transitions, you have two options: Ready-to-use Velocity pre-registered UI Pack effects, or create your own.

-If you go with the later, you can use a function `register-effect` provided by Phobos.
+If you go with the later, you can use a function `register-effect` provided by velocity-react-cljs.
 You can define a custom Velocity UI Pack effect to use with the `animation` property of both `motion-component` and `motion-group` components.
 You have some advantages over declaring your animations as style hashes, like animation chaining.
 You can get more information in the [Velocity UI Pack](http://julian.com/research/velocity/#uiPack) section of Velocity.js site.

 But if the provided pre-registered animations are enough for you to achieve what you need, you can check the available effects [here](https://github.com/julianshapiro/velocity/blob/master/velocity.ui.js#L224).